-There was a time when we had to rely on big chain supermarkets to buy our fruits, vegetable and livestock supplies.
-Unfortunately, most of the produce that we get at regular grocery stores is either grown with pesticides or was shipped it from far way.
-Moreover, farmers have to rely on middlemen to get their produce to these grocery stores, which takes cuts into their profits.
+There was a time when we had to rely on big chain supermarkets to buy our fruits, vegetables, and livestock supplies.
+Unfortunately, most of the produce that we get at regular grocery stores is either grown with pesticides or shipped from far away.
+Moreover, farmers have to rely on middlemen to get their produce to these grocery stores, which cuts into their profits.

 As culinary and health awareness has increased among consumers, so has the amount of local, fresh produce.
 Especially in green Colorado.

 One of the most interesting concepts that emerged in the last decade is the farmer’s market.
-Colorado farmer’s markets are usually seasonal and sometimes permanent markets that are known for selling healthy and fresh farm produce.
-Since these markets allow farmers to sell their produce directly to consumers without involving any distributors or retailers, they allow them to cut out the middle man.
+Colorado’s farmers’ markets are usually seasonal and sometimes permanent markets that are known for selling healthy and fresh farm produce.
+Since these markets allow farmers to sell their produce directly to consumers without involving any distributors or retailers, they allow them to cut out the middleman.
 Likewise, consumers get access to seasonal fruits and vegetables easily.

-These farmer’s markets are community centric and many customers flock to them as a family day out, which also allows a lot of socialization and communal coherence too.
-Denver is home to many amazing farmer’s markets, such as Highland Square Farmer’s Market, where you can find fare from nearby farms at amazing prices.
-Some of these markets also offer handcrafted artisans that you might love to have in your home.
+These farmer’s markets are community-centric, and many customers flock to them as a family day out, which also allows a lot of socialization and communal coherence.
+Denver is home to many amazing farmers’ markets, where you can find fare from nearby farms at amazing prices.
+Some of these markets also offer handcrafted items that you might love to have in your home.

 Mo’Betta Green Marketplace in Five Points

-This is yet another value driven market that enforces the idea of sustainable food model.
-It also supports small businesses and provides opportunities for a lot of small scale producers to earn money.
+This is yet another value-driven market that enforces the idea of a sustainable food model.
+It also supports small businesses and provides opportunities for a lot of small-scale producers to earn money.
 Mo’Betta is located in the Five Points neighborhood of Denver.

-It’s a seasonal farmer’s market, open Saturday-only.
-The atmosphere at the Mo’Betta Green Marketplace is lively with a DJ and goods sourced from all over.
+It’s a seasonal farmer’s market, open on Saturday only.
+The atmosphere at the Mo’Betta Green Marketplace is lively, with a DJ and goods sourced from all over.

 - Address: 2401 Welton St, Denver, CO 80205